sadoe3/sadoe3.github.io/_posts/Fundamentals/Socket Programming/2024-11-12-socket-chapter5.md

     * you can use `inet_ntop()`, `getnameinfo()`, or `gethostbyaddr()` to print or get more information

 ### `gethostname()`
+`gethostname()` will tell you the name of the computer that your program is running on
 ```c++
 int gethostname(char *hostname, int size);
 ```
-- `gethostname()` will tell you the name of the computer that your program is running on
-    * that name can then be used by `getaddrinfo()` to determine the IP address of your local machine
+- the name from `gethostname()` can then be used by `getaddrinfo()` to determine the IP address of your local machine
 - `hostname` points to an array of chars that will contain the **hostname** upon the function’s return
 - `size` is the length in `bytes` of the hostname array
 - it returns `0` on **successful** completion